-Skyhook's positioning system relies largely on Wi-Fi access points that it does not own or control, and that can — and do — move around.
-Most of the data Skyhook receives is incredibly noisy (Wi-Fi signals often don't behave as expected, once put in to use).
+Skyhook's hybrid positioning system relies largely on Wi-Fi access points that it does not own or control, that can (and do) move around.
+Most of the data Skyhook receives is incredibly noisy, because Wi-Fi signals often don't behave as expected once put into use.
 APs have become very mobile; cars, trains and airplanes all have routers to provide connectivity for users.
 In addition, when residences or businesses relocate, they often bring their routers with them.

-This poses a challenge when trying to use routers to ascertain location.
+This high level of mobility poses a challenge when trying to use routers to ascertain location.
 How can you determine if the AP you see is stationary?
-Can an AP still be used to determine location?
-Skyhook takes a disciplined approach to these types of cases, identifying all APs that move, using data intelligently to augment its wifi positioning system.
+Can an AP still be used to determine location if its location may have changed?
+Skyhook takes a disciplined approach to these types of cases, identifying all APs that move, using data intelligently to augment its Wi-Fi positioning system.
 While these APs don’t provide data that can definitively determine a location, they do provide other vital information that can be used in a variety of ways.

-Some APs, while static, can be seen over a much wider range than typical.
-For instance, APs in tall buildings can often be seen 100s of meters away.
-Since signal strength is our main source of distance qualification, an AP acting differently than nominal decreases accuracy.
-Therefore, it is imperative that these APs are identified and treated differently than normal behaving APs.
+Some APs, while static, can be seen over a much wider range than average.
+For instance, APs in tall buildings can often be seen hundreds of meters away.
+Since signal strength is our main source of distance qualification, it is important that APs in unique locations such as tall buildings are properly identified and treated differently, to maintain accuracy.

 MAC Address Collapsing

-To overcome the challenge, Skyhook employs a process called MAC address collapsing.
+To overcome this challenge, Skyhook employs a process called MAC address collapsing.
 This process is used to filter out MAC addresses that are associated with only one router.
-Often routers have multiple MAC addresses associated with each of its antennas.
-These MAC addresses are generally one ‘nibble’ different from the another, for example: 1A:2B:3C:4D:5E vs 1A:2B:3C:4D:5F.
+These multiple MAC addresses are generally one ‘nibble’ different from the another, for example: 1A:2B:3C:4D:5E vs 1A:2B:3C:4D:5F.
 To avoid the effects of over-weighting one router, Skyhook eliminates all MAC addresses that are one 'nibble' apart, keeping only one address to serve as the identifier for the AP.
 Other MAC addresses that are more than one nibble apart will remain.

 Locally Administered MAC Addresses

 Occasionally, data can point to 2 different locations.
-Cell data can point to one latitude and longitude coordinate pair, while Wi-Fi data can point to another location.
+Cell data can point to one set of latitude and longitude coordinates, while Wi-Fi data can point to another location.
 In some instances, Wi-Fi data alone can point to two distinct locations.
-Determining the “correct” location in these instances can be extremely complicated.
-Sometimes location can be resolved based on confidence intervals of the MAC addresses in the area, however, this method does not always resolve to precise location.
-In addtion, mobile country code (MCC) data can help pinpoint to a specific region or country, minimizing larger errors.
+Determining the correct location in these instances can be extremely complicated.
+Sometimes location can be resolved based on confidence intervals of the MAC addresses in the area, however, this method does not always resolve to a precise location.
+In addition, mobile country code (MCC) data can help pinpoint to a specific region or country, minimizing larger errors.

-Skyhook’s network is intelligent, self-healing and self-learning, keeping bad location data from infecting its system by quarantining it.
-Location readings are never taken at face value, every inaccuracy, outlier, and anomaly questioned in an effort to deliver the most reliable and real-time location service.
+Skyhook’s network is intelligent, self-healing and self-learning, keeping bad location data from infecting its system through a quarantine process.
+Location readings are never taken at face value; every inaccuracy, outlier, and anomaly is questioned in an effort to deliver the most reliable location in real-time.

-- APs like Mi-Fi hotspots which move frequently
+- APs like mobile Wi-Fi hotspots that move frequently

 - Non-unique MAC addresses